Prussian Confederation: Thirteen Years' War

 The resulting Thirteen Years' War ended in the defeat of the Teutonic Order and the 1466 Second Peace of Thorn.
-The Order renounced any claims to the territories of Gdańsk/Eastern Pomerania and Chełmno Land, which were reintegrated with Poland, and the region of Elbląg and Malbork, and Warmia, which were also recognized as part of Poland.
+The Order renounced any claims to the territories of Gdańsk Pomerania and Chełmno Land (Kulmerland), which were reintegrated with Poland, and the region of Elbing (Elbląg) and Marienburg (Malbork), and Warmia (Ermland), which were also recognized as part of Poland.
 These regions formed the new Polish province of Royal Prussia, with some local rights of autonomy.
-Stibor of Poniec of the Clan of Ostoja become Lord of tregality of Malbork.
-Much of the eastern territories, in historic Prussia, remained with the Teutonic Order, although as a fief and protectorate of Poland, also considered an integral part of "one and indivisible" Kingdom of Poland.
+Stibor of Poniec of the Clan of Ostoja become Lord of the Regality of Malbork.
+Much of the eastern territories, in historic Prussia, remained with the Teutonic Order, although as a fief of the Polish Crown.
 The Prussian Confederation, with its members now practically divided, ceased to exist as such.

 Aftermath

 Both the Polish and Teutonic sides agreed to seek the confirmation of the Second Peace of Thorn from Emperor Frederick III and Pope Paul II, but they also agreed that this confirmation would not be needed for validation of the treaty.
 Soon after, however, a dispute about the status of the Prince-Bishopric of Warmia started a smaller conflict called the War of the Priests.